Where Does a SW Florida Homeowner Start When Diagnosing a Slab Leak?

 How to Tell When There’s a Slab Leak in Your Florida Home

-For a SW Florida homeowner, one of the most serious hidden plumbing issues you might face is a slab leak.
-A slab leak that occurs when water lines running beneath your home’s concrete foundation crack, break, or corrode.
-These types of leaks are extremely serious because if left unchecked, a slab leak can weaken your foundation, cause mold growth, and cause your water bill to skyrocket.
+Homeowners in Southwest Florida face unique challenges with moisture management.
+A slab leak—when water lines beneath your home’s concrete foundation crack, break, or corrode—represents one of the most serious hidden plumbing issues.
+If left unchecked, a slab leak can weaken your foundation, cause mold growth, and cause your water bill to skyrocket.

 Step 1: Look for Unexplained Water Bill Spikes